Our Coaches

 Sprints & Hurdles

 Alex started coaching in 2008 at a local club.
 He studied further education in strength & conditioning, nutrition, and therapy alongside coaching.
 Alex started coaching full time from 2016 and has held previous positions as the long sprints coach at Oxford university for 3 years and the head athletics coach at Nottingham Trent University for 2 years.
-During his time at Oxford, they won the Oxford vs Cambridge annual varisty match in a historic 4-0 result, and repeated this the following 2 years.
+During his time at Oxford, they won the Oxford vs Cambridge annual varsity match in a historic 4-0 result, and repeated this the following 2 years.

-Alex is currently in his 5th year coaching 400m + 400mh and 3rd year coaching short sprints at Loughborough.
+Alex is currently in his 5th year coaching 400m + 400mH and 3rd year coaching short sprints at Loughborough.
 He has had success in developing athletes from a variety of situations - first year students; athletes post university juggling a full time career; athletes with a large illness/injury history; and athletes having hit a plateau in their performances.

 Some key achievements -

-• 400mh -
+• 400mH -

 • Developing an athlete to their first GB international vest and international championship on a senior level